Which off-white paint would you recommend for kitchen cupboards?

 I’m looking for some cream or off-white coloured paint that is suitable for kitchen cupboards.
 What would you recommend?

-In other words, if you have seen a particular off-white that grabs your fancy, a kitchen painter should be able to specify the paint system they think is best suited to your project and get it mixed in the colour you want.
-If they aren’t saying that, you need to push them to find out why.
+We try to offer any colour you like in the paint we like.
+If you have seen a particular off-white that grabs your fancy, a kitchen painter should be able to specify the paint system they think is best suited to your project, and get it mixed in the colour you want.
+There are only a few instances where that option is not feasible.

-For instance Benjamin Moore Scuff X is a really good kitchen quality paint but you cannot have it any colour you like.
-It is from the US and whilst they have a huge colour range of their own, they don’t offer custom colour matching.
-Therefore you have to decide if the closest colour from their extensive swatch is going to work for you.
+For instance, Benjamin Moore Scuff X is a really good kitchen quality paint, but you cannot have it any colour you like.
+Whilst they have a huge colour range of their own, they don’t offer custom colour matching.
+Therefore you would need to find the closest off-white in their range.
+To be fair they have an extensive colour swatch, so you don;t have ot compromise by much.

 Same paint different colours

 Please bear in mind that light does not fall equally in a room, especially a kitchen.
-Whilst an off-white base unit door can sometimes look completely white with the sun shining on it, in the other corner the cabinets in the shade could look brown.
+For instance, an off-white base unit door can sometimes look completely white with the sun shining on it.
+At the same time adjoining surfaces at a different angle, or in the other corner of the room could look brown.

 The main criteria is choosing a colour that works as part of the whole kitchen space, tying in different colour elements, and maximising the visual impact of your cabinets.

-Lee Simone who covers Yorkshire is one of many Traditional Painters who will paint pieces of lining paper in the colour(s) that clients have chosen, and tape them around the kitchen so they can live with them for a few days to see with their own eyes how colours look at different times of day and night.
+Lee Simone who covers Yorkshire is one of many Traditional Painters who has worked out how to minimise colour selection woes.
+He will paint pieces of lining paper in the colour(s) that clients have chosen, and tape them around the kitchen.
+He leaves you to live with the paint swatches for a few days to see with your own eyes how colours look at different times of day and night.
 That cuts out lots of awkward conversations later on.

 “Oh that’s not the colour I chose, its darker than I remember.”
 I can assure you it is the colour you chose!